lukesrw/lukesrw/README.md

 ## JSite

-I'm building a collection of Node.js packages that support the creation great experiences, the list so far:
+I'm building a collection of Node.js packages that support the creation of great experiences, the list so far:

 - JSite Server* - a modular and expandable Node.js HTTP server
 - JSite Database* - an SCD 4+ database-agnostic management system